ptheodoni/ptheodoni.github.io/_pages/Research.md

 **in neuroscience:**
 ----
-local neural network models
+local neural network models for
--  for perceptual decision-making
+-  perceptual decision-making
 -  conscious perception
 -  learning
 -  episodic memory
+large scale multi-regional neural network models for
+- conscious access

 analysis of the marmoset cortico-cortical connectivity, and their comparison across species